NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 ## Finding packages

 When you visit nuget.org or open the Package Manager UI in Visual Studio, you see a list of packages sorted by relevancy.
-This immediately shows you the most widely-used packages across the millions of .NET projects.
-There's a good chance, then, that at least some of the packages listed on the first few pages will be useful in your projects.
+This shows you the most widely used packages across all .NET projects.
+There's a good chance that some of these packages may be useful for your own projects!

 ![Default view of nuget.org/packages showing the most popular packages](media/Finding-01-Popularity.png)